 The proc file system is a virtual file system which is mounted on /proc directory.

-For example, to see a report about the type of the processor, type the following command:
+For example, to get the processor specifications, type the following command:

 $ cat /proc/cpuinfo